Obie Scott Wade

-Obie Scott Wade is an American producer, director and screenwriter.
-He has written for several television shows, and in 2013 created the animated television series, SheZow.
+Obie Scott Wade is an American producer, director, and screenwriter.
+He is known for creating SheZow and Magicampers.

 Career

 Wade worked on Where in the World Is Carmen Sandiego? and Mister Rogers' Neighborhood.
 He co-wrote eight episodes of Baby Looney Tunes, a Warner Bros. show.
 He also worked on Al Roach: Private Insectigator; and Deer Mike, a Disney show.

 In 2001, Wade was an executive at Zeroes and Ones, a production studio in Santa Monica, California.
 Wade was co-creator with Paul Frank of the animated series, Julius & Friends, what was launched on Sony's screenblast.com in 2002.
 He was also the show's producer and director.
 The "Yeti Set Go" episode was selected for the 2000 Sundance Film Festival.
 An episode of the show was selected again in 2001, the Sundance Film Festival said that "this good-humored tale explores such issues as friendship, fate, and hot chocolate."
 In 2001, Wade and Michael Adamo received a Certificate of Merit, a Children's Jury Prize, at the Chicago International Children's Film Festival for Julius & Friends: Hole in One.